mateusjunges/laravel-acl/README.md

 //With permission ids:
 $user->hasAnyPermission(1, 2, 3);

-//With instance of permission model array:
+//With instance of permission model:
 $user->hasAnyPermission(Permission::find(1), Permission::find(2), Permission::find(3));

 //With the three methods above combined: